 Another tree we'll find is the black birch.
 Its twigs taste like wintergreen when you chew them, and they provide the raw material for birch beer.
 You can steep the twigs in hot water to make a fabulous tea, with anti-inflammatory properties similar to aspirin.
 Thicken the tea with agar, season and sweeten it, and make Black Birch Jello, or cook the twigs in coconut milk with raisins, a sweetener, sweet herbs, and tapioca, then remove the twigs, to make "Wildman's" Stick Pudding!

 There are plenty of summer herbs and greens in season.
 We'll find mugwort and motherwort, both tonics for the female reproductive system.
 Since I've learned these herbs, I've never suffered a monthly cramp!
 We'll also be finding Asiatic dayflower, lady's thumb, lamb's quarters, and goutweed, all great for salads, sandwiches, soups, and stews.

 Wild seeds are in season too.
-We'll hunt for the spicy seeds of garlic mustard, walnut-flavored seeds of jewelweed (the juice in the stem is also a panacea for skin irritation—it cures mosquito bites, prevents poison ivy rash, and more), and the fiery seeds of field garlic.
+We'll hunt for the spicy seeds of garlic mustard, walnut-flavored seeds of jewelweed the juice in the stem is also a panacea for skin irritations—it cures mosquito bites, prevents poison ivy rash, and more), and the fiery seeds of field garlic.